 The benefits of having a more diverse C-Suite and workforce continue:

-- Ethnically diverse leadership teams are 36% more likely to be profitable (source)
+- Ethnically diverse leadership teams are 36% more likely to be profitable.

-An organization with a focus on hiring underrepresented groups has access to a wider pool of A Players and is more likely to receive a ‘yes’ when an offer is extended.
-In fact, 67% of candidates say that diversity and inclusion is an important factor in their decision to accept a job offer.@ClearCompany analyzes ways you can ensure your #DEI program has a solid foundation and grows with your #workforce.
-Read more:
+An organization with a focus on hiring underrepresented groups has access to a wider pool of top talent and is more likely to receive a ‘yes’ when an offer is extended.
+62% of candidates say they’d reject a job offer if the company didn’t support diversity and inclusion.
+Feeling a sense of belonging also makes employees more likely to say they’d go above and beyond at work.